DevRomFromDom/loft-taxi/README.md

-# Getting Started with Create React App
+# Loft-taxi app

+App for find taxi and make way to the point.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts